andychu666/generate-domains-blocklist-conf/README.md

 This tool fetches blocklist configurations from:
 1. RethinkDNS Configure Page (https://rethinkdns.com/configure)
 2. ShadowWhisperer's BlockLists (https://github.com/ShadowWhisperer/BlockLists)
+3. The Firebog's Curated Lists (https://firebog.net/)

-**Note**: This project is not affiliated with or endorsed by RethinkDNS or ShadowWhisperer.
+**Note**: This project is not affiliated with or endorsed by RethinkDNS, ShadowWhisperer, or The Firebog.
 It simply converts their publicly available blocklist configurations into DNSCrypt-Proxy compatible format.

 ## Categories